drainlm/CrashDash/README.md

 ### Loading

 We then loaded the transformed data (as well as the [Texas County Boundaries ](https://gis-txdot.opendata.arcgis.com/datasets/9b2eb7d232584572ad53bad41c76b04d_0/explore?location=30.911526%2C-100.049428%2C6.90)geojson file from Texas Department of Transportation) into a SQLite database `<crash_data>` using SQLAlchemy, storing the clean_crash_data in a table called `<crashes>`.
 We also completed some queries on the `<crashes>` table to explore the dataset and get an idea of possible visualizations.
-We also stroed the cleaned_crash_data.geojson in a table called `<geocrashes>`, and the Texas_County_Boundaries.geojson to a table called `<geoboundaries>`.
+We also stored the cleaned_crash_data.geojson in a table called `<geocrashes>`, and the Texas_County_Boundaries.geojson to a table called `<geoboundaries>`.

 ### Flask API